Testing for COVID-19 will be part of our new normal for the foreseeable future, travelers.

 While a handful of destinations will provide testing upon arrival, most countries require you to arrive with a negative test result in hand.
 That means you’ll need to get tested before you leave – and within 48 hours to 96 hours of arrival at your destination.

-So if your destination requires a test from within 72 hours, you’ll need to have a test performed no more than 72 hours (three days) before you’re scheduled to arrive and have the results in hand – often by the time you board the plane.
-However, make sure to closely read the requirements for your destination.
-Hawaii’s tourism website states that starting September 1, passengers must take a COVID-19 test within 72 hours of boarding your plane to Hawaii.
+So if your destination requires a test from within 72 hours, you’ll need to have a test performed no more than 72 hours (three days) before you’re scheduled to arrive and have the results in hand.

-Getting testing results in time is no sure thing, as testing backlogs have led to long delays in getting a test result.
-Waits of seven days, 10 days, even 14 days seem to have become the norm in the U.S. Most countries require that your test was performed within that 48-96 hour window – not that your results arrive within that timeframe.
+Either way, getting test results in time is no sure thing, as testing backlogs and massive demand for testing has led to long delays.
+Waits of seven days, 10 days, even 14 days seem to have become the norm in many parts of the U.S. Most countries require that your test was performed within that 48- to 96-hour window – not that your results arrive within that timeframe.

 Because you’re getting tested for travel, you’ll likely have to pay out of pocket.
 The cost will vary, plan to pay roughly $100.
 Check with your health insurance provider before scheduling a test to see if it’s covered.